 AUTO: Push the Auto/Off/Manual leveling switch to the Auto position to select automatic leveling operation.
-The automatic leveling controllers monitor changes in slope and automatically keep the chassis of the combine level.
-The MANUAL LEFT / RIGHT leveling switch will override the automatic leveling controllers but when this switch is released the controllers will again automatically level the combine chassis.
+The automatic leveling controller monitors changes in slope and automatically keeps the chassis of the combine level.
+The MANUAL LEFT / RIGHT leveling switch will override the automatic leveling controller but when this switch is released the controller will again automatically level the combine chassis.

-MANUAL: Push the Auto/Off/Manual leveling switch to the Manual position to select manual leveling operation.
-With the switch in this position the Manual Left/Right leveling switch will level the combine left and right.
+OFF/MANUAL: Push the Auto/Off/Manual leveling switch to the Off or Manual positions to select manual leveling operation.
+With the switch in these positions the Manual Left/Right leveling switch will level the combine left and right.
 When the switch is released the combine chassis will maintain the current chassis position.
+THE OFF OR MANUAL POSITIONS ARE SPECIFICALLY FOR TRANSPORT, START-UP AND DURING SERVICE AND MAINTENANCE.